The information provided below is for Summer 2016.

 Where to submit hard copy of application

+In order for a student to be considered for this competition, a hard copy of the complete application (no staples, paper clip only) must be handed in at McGill by the above deadline.
 If your proposed supervisor is from one of the following 5 departments, please submit your application to the department's NSERC USRA coordinator:

 - Anatomy & Cell Biology: